Carbon reporting software — UK 2026 buyer’s guide

 How we assessed each platform

-Six criteria determine whether a platform produces a defensible disclosure for a UK company.
+Six criteria determine whether a platform produces a defensible disclosure for a UK company, from GHG Protocol category coverage to UK SRS thresholds and audit-trail depth.

 Native SECR statutory format and UK SRS S2 readiness — not generic ESG output that needs configuration